 11 — Kiosk experience

-Visitors can check in, sign required documents, and move into badge printing from a front-of-house experience built for tablets without losing policy enforcement or auditability.
+Visitors can scan a QR code, sign required documents, capture a photo, handle delivery-specific check-ins, and move into badge printing from a front-of-house experience built for tablets without losing policy enforcement or auditability.

 That balance is the point.
 It's practical enough for operations teams to trust on day one.